Skip to content

 </api>

-And have a look at the admin console again.
-The ratelimiter makes only sence in the requests flow, so it positions itself there automatically.
+Take a look at the admin console again.
+The ratelimiter plugin only makes sense in the requests flow, so it automatically positions itself there.

 Flow with rate limiter

-Try to call the API several times in a row.
+Try calling the API several times in a row.
 The ratelimiter should soon kick in.